viji9899/PowerBI/README.md

 Geographic Expansion: Identify opportunities for expansion into new regions or markets.

 Profitability Improvement: Implement strategies to enhance overall profitability, considering factors like discounts and product categories

+Problem Statement 3: **Laptop Specification and Pricing Analysis**

+**Overview**:

+This PowerBI project revolves around the analysis of laptop specifications, pricing, and customer ratings.
+The dataset includes detailed information about various laptop models, their technical specifications, pricing details, and customer reviews.

+**Usage**:

+This PowerBI project provides interactive dashboards and reports for stakeholders in the laptop retail industry to gain insights into product performance and market dynamics:

+Product Positioning: Position products strategically based on specifications and pricing.

+Promotional Strategies: Optimize promotions and discounts based on market trends.

+Customer Preferences: Understand customer preferences and adjust inventory accordingly.

+Competitor Analysis: Compare product offerings and pricing against competitors for informed decision-making